CV tips

 5. Use action-oriented language

-Write in the first person and use strong verbs such as “achieved,” “improved,” “developed,” or “resolved.”
+Write in the first person and use strong verbs such as “achieved”, “improved”, “developed” or “solved”.
 This gives your CV a professional and proactive appearance.

 A standard CV does not always work.
-Adapt your CV to the job and the company you are applying to.
-Use the job description as a guide to emphasize the most important skills and experience.
+Tailor your CV to the position and the company you are applying to.
+Use the job description as a guide to highlight the most important skills and experience.

 7. Ensure a clear layout